urania277/responseStudies-basic-JESSingleParticle/README.md

 1. Klick here: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/teokem/responseStudies-alex-exook/HEAD)
  * The build takes a long time ~10 min
  * If it gets stuck at "Successfully pushed XXXXX", refresh the page and it should find an already built image and launch within a minute
-2. When the Binder server is running, before opening the jupyter notebook, start a terminal to extract and decrypt data.zip.
- * On the right there is a drop-down menu called "New", click it and select "Terminal".
+2. When the Binder server is running, before opening the jupyter notebook, go to the drop-down menu on the right called "New".
+Click it and select "Terminal".
 A new browser tab will open with a command line.
- * Enter: `7z x data.zip` into the terminal.
+3. Type `7z x data.zip` into the terminal (Copy-paste will not work).
 When prompted, enter the password given to you by me.
 This will extract and decrypt the data for the notebook.
- * Close the terminal browser tab.
+4. Close the terminal browser tab.
-3. Open the jupyter notebook `responseStudies.ipynb`, and follow the instructions there.
+5. Go back to the initial tab, open the jupyter notebook `responseStudies.ipynb`, and follow the instructions there.
  * In the notebook, you can run each cell of code/text one by one by using `shift`+`enter`.
 This will give you a chance to read the text and understand the code.
-To run everything from top to bottom in one go, press :fast_forward: in the top toolbar to restart and run the whole notebook
+ * To run everything from top to bottom in one go, press :fast_forward: in the top toolbar to restart and run the whole notebook

 ## Running Locally (Linux):